Take a scene offline with ArcGIS Pro

 .mspk) that can be taken offline.
 Each package can contain scenes, elevation sources, and any data necessary for your users to continue working when connectivity is poor or non-existent.
 Mobile scene packages can include basemaps, data layers, 3D scene layers, tiled layers (

 .vtpk), tables, relationship classes, locators, and elevation sources.
-Each package adheres to a common scene definition, allowing you to transport your scenes and data across the ArcGIS platform.
+Each package adheres to a common scene definition, allowing you to transport your scenes and data across ArcGIS.

 With ArcGIS Pro 2.6 (or later) you can include online layers and tables in your scenes, such as traffic information, weather conditions, or a large company data-set.
 If your user's device has network connectivity they can take advantage of these online layer.
 If the connection is unavailable, users can continue to work with the scenes and data that is stored locally in the mobile scene package.